 Coverage is provided for specific services according to plan benefits that apply to that type of service generally, if the plan includes coverage for the service in question.
 If a specific coverage is not included, the service will not be covered.
-For example, transgender surgery would be covered on the same basis as any other covered, medically necessary surgery;

-hormone therapy would be covered under the plan's prescription drug benefits (if such benefits are included).
+For example, transgender surgery would be covered on the same basis as any other covered, medically necessary surgery; hormone therapy would be covered under the plan's prescription drug benefits (if such benefits are included).

+Services that are excluded on the basis that they are cosmetic include, but are not limited to, liposuction, facial bone reconstruction, voice modification surgery, breast implants, and hair removal.
 Transgender services are subject to prior authorization in order for coverage to be provided.
 Please refer to UTILIZATION REVIEW PROGRAM for information on how to obtain the proper reviews.

 Mental Health or Substance Use Disorder.
-Covered services shown below for the medically necessary treatment of mental health or substance use disorder, or to prevent the deterioration of chronic conditions.
+Covered services shown below for the medically necessary treatment of mental health or substance use disorder.

-- 1. Inpatient hospital services and services from a residential treatment center as stated in the "Hospital" provision of this section, inpatient services and supplies. - 2.
+- 1. Inpatient hospital services and services from a residential treatment center as stated in the "Hospital" provision of this section, for inpatient services and supplies. - 2.
 Partial hospitalization, including intensive outpatient programs and visits to a day treatment center.
 Partial hospitalization is covered as stated in the "Hospital" provision of this section, for outpatient services and supplies. - 3.
 Physician visits during a covered inpatient stay. - 4.
-Physician visits for outpatient psychotherapy or psychological testing for the treatment of mental health or substance use disorder.
-This includes nutritional counseling for the treatment of eating disorders such as anorexia nervosa and bulimia nervosa. - 5.
-Behavioral health treatment for autism spectrum disorders.
-See the section BENEFITS FOR AUTISM SPECTRUM DISORDERS for a description of the services that are covered.
-Note: You must obtain pre-service review for all behavioral health treatment services for the treatment of autism spectrum disorders in order for these services to be covered by this plan (see UTILIZATION REVIEW PROGRAM for details).
-No benefits are payable for these services if pre-service review is not obtained.
+Physician visits for outpatient psychotherapy or psychological testing or outpatient rehabilitative care for the treatment of mental health or substance use disorder.
+This includes nutritional counseling for the treatment of eating disorders such as anorexia nervosa and bulimia nervosa.